sarahnp7/aws-intro/labs/05-pager-duty.md

 Stress test the heck of your web server for at least one minute and then check in the EC2 console that the new instance was launched by the autoscaling group.

-I recommend using loadtest library which is light weight CLI tool written in Node and available via npm.
+I recommend using loadtest library which is a light weight CLI tool written in Node and available via npm.
 To install loadtest, simply (assuming you have Node and npm—npm comes with Node) run in your terminal / command prompt:

 ```
 npm i -g loadtest@2.3.0
 ```

 You can also use Apache ab or JMeter.
-Good tools for stress testing but not as simple as loadtest in my opinion.
+These are good tools for stress testing but not as simple as loadtest in my opinion.

 The run the stress test with this command (my LB URL is my-httpd-lb-1208730027.us-west-1.elb.amazonaws.com):